DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 Financialization* (2014).

-**Keith Hart** is Centennial Professor of Economic Anthropology at the London School of Economics and International Director, the Human Economy Program, University of Pretoria.
-His writings on money include ‘Heads or tails?
+**Keith Hart** is Centennial Professor of Economic Anthropology at the London School of Economics and International Director at the Human Economy Program, University of Pretoria.
+His writings on money include ‘Heads or Tails?
 Two Sides of the Coin’ (1986), and *The Memory Bank: Money in an Unequal World* (2000), available at [http://thememoryba nk.co.uk/book/](http://thememorybank.co.uk/book/).